 There is no one-size-fits-all solution in nutrition.

-The “optimal” carbohydrate intake depends on numerous factors, such as age, gender, metabolic health, physical activity, food culture and personal preference.
+The “optimal” carbohydrate intake depends on numerous factors, such as:

-If you have a lot of weight to lose, or have health problems like metabolic syndrome and/or type 2 diabetes, then you are probably carbohydrate sensitive.
+If you’re overweight or have medical conditions such as metabolic syndrome and/or type 2 diabetes, you may be carbohydrate sensitive.

-In this case, reducing carbohydrate intake can have clear, life-saving benefits.
+In this case, reducing carbohydrate intake is likely beneficial.

-On the other hand, if you’re just a healthy person trying to stay healthy, then there is probably no reason for you to avoid “carbs" - just stick to whole, single ingredient foods as much as possible.
+On the other hand, if you’re just trying to stay healthy, there’s probably no reason for you to avoid “carbs.”
+However, it’s still important to eat whole, single-ingredient foods as much as possible.

-If you are naturally lean and/or highly physically active, then you may even function much better with plenty of carbs in your diet.
+If your body type is naturally lean and/or you’re highly physically active, you may even function much better with plenty of carbs in your diet.

 For more information about the amount of carbs that’s right for you, talk with your doctor.